jrenaud90/TidalPy/Documentation/utilities_x/index.md

 Graphics <graphics_x.md>
 ```

-## Usage
+## Where Utilities are Used

-The base classes are the ones to read first if you plan to add a model of any kind, because they define the contract a new class has to satisfy.
-See [Base Classes](classes_x.md) and the "adding a new model" section on any physics module page.
+The base classes define the contract a new model class has to satisfy; see [Base Classes](classes_x.md) and the "adding a new model" section on any physics module page.

-The conversion and non-dimensionalization helpers matter when reading solver internals.
-TidalPy integrates the radial structure and deformation problems in non-dimensional variables, because the dimensional ones span thirty orders of magnitude and destroy the conditioning of the linear algebra.
-Results are converted back to MKS before they reach the caller.
+The radial structure and deformation problems are integrated in non-dimensional variables, because the dimensional ones span thirty orders of magnitude and destroy the conditioning of the linear algebra; results are converted back to MKS before they reach the caller.
+See [Conversions and Scales](conversions.md).